ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

-This document reduces the risk that a zone cannot be validated due to lack of SHA-1 support in a validator, by guiding signers to choose a more interoperable signing algorithm.
+This document reduces the risk that a zone cannot be validated due to lack of SHA-1 support in a validator, by guiding signers to choose a more secure and interoperable algorithm.

 # Operational Considerations

-Zone owners currently making use of SHA-1 based algorithms should immediately switch to algorithms with stronger cryptographic strengths, such as those listed in the introduction.
+Zone owners currently making use of SHA-1 based algorithms should immediately switch to algorithms with stronger cryptographic algorithms, such as those listed in the introduction.

 # IANA Considerations